calum/sossh/README.md

 SOSSH is a server for streaming data over SSH.
 SOSSH is still in the early stages of development.

+For a basic chat room example with multiple connections, built with SOSSH, check out `test/chatroom_example.js`.

 ![](assets/sossh_example.gif)

 ## Install